Planet

 What is OFAC and why do its decisions affect the whole world?

-The Office of Foreign Assets Control (OFAC) is a division of the U.S. Department of the Treasury authorized to administer and enforce trade and economic sanctions.
+The Office of Foreign Assets Control (OFAC) is a division of the U.S. Department of the Treasury authorized to administer and enforce economic sanctions.
 Its main task is to support the national security and foreign policy objectives of the United States.
-It achieves this by prohibiting or restricting transactions with certain countries, organizations, and individuals.
+It achieves this by prohibiting or restricting transactions with targeted countries, organizations, and sanctioned individuals.
+Additionally, OFAC maintains other lists of specified foreign individuals and entities subjected to non-blocking sanctions programs.

 OFAC decisions have extraterritorial effect, which forces businesses far beyond the borders of the USA to comply with them.
 This happens because most international transactions go through American correspondent banks or are denominated in US dollars.
 Any such operation automatically falls under OFAC jurisdiction.
 Therefore, even companies without a direct presence in America face risks of payment and asset blockages if their counterparties end up on sanction lists.